Mot0193/ff2p-press/README.md

 Thats it!
 For advanced codec settings continue reading and consult the example usages below.

 ## Examples of parameter usage
 See the "param" block inside the ps1 script for all the parameters you can set.
 Some have aliases (for example you can use "-video" _or_ just "-i").
-Most of them have comments explaining what each parameter does.
+All of them have comments explaining what each parameter does.

 ```
 -i "C:\Users\mot\Desktop\Overwatch_28.08.2025_21-18-54.mp4" -s 30    (compresses input video to the selected size with the default codecs and presets)